Pentagon nominee vows to resolve Jordan arms sales delays

 McCain said the committee would also consider proposing legislation if needed to achieve goals outlined by the king during his meeting with committee members.

-Carter told the hearing he was not familiar with the specific concerns raised by Abdullah but would address the issue promptly if confirmed as defense secretary.
+Carter told the hearing he was not familiar with the specific concerns raised by Abdullah but would address the issue promptly if confirmed as defence secretary.

 He said he knew well how unnecessary "red tape" could slow deliveries of equipment, and had seen similar issues regarding weapons needed by U.S. troops in Iraq and Afghanistan during his previous jobs in the Pentagon.